 Create a plan.

-Allowing a transition to happen on it’s own is not a strategy.
+Allowing a transition to happen on its own is not a strategy.
 Define your timeline and approach.
-Make a single person responsible, or take responsibility yourself.
+Make a single person responsible, or take the responsibility yourself.
 Outline milestones and determine how you gauge whether the appropriate progress is being made.

 Don’t let it drag.

 Be deliberate and aggressive.
 Long transitions are disastrous.
 They slow things down, cause confusion, and result in issues.
 I’m not recommending that you rush a transition; rather, I’m suggesting that you don’t slow roll it.
 Too many people are afraid to drive them to completion – it feels safer to “hedge your bets.”
 This splits focus between the past and the future.
 Put your eyes forward and drive towards the vision.
 I’d rather fail fast and try again than drag on without success.